ky1ejs/osx-box-bootstrap/README.md

 * how to install OS X guest in VirtualBox running on OS X: [http://engineering.bittorrent.com/2014/07/16/how-to-guide-for-mavericks-vm-on-mavericks/](http://engineering.bittorrent.com/2014/07/16/how-to-guide-for-mavericks-vm-on-mavericks/)
   * detailed step-by-step guide, with images, from step 0 (downloading OS X installer from the App Store) to up-and-running
+  * NOTES:
-  * NOTE: the new Haswell based Intel CPUs are still not yet properly supported and require a (quick) workaround - detailed in the article.
+    * the new Haswell based Intel CPUs are still not yet properly supported and require a (quick) workaround - detailed in the article.
     * to tweak the CPU performance you could try other CPU IDs:
       * VBoxManage modifyvm <vmname> --cpuidset 1 000206a7 02100800 1fbae3bf bfebfbff [source](https://www.virtualbox.org/ticket/12802)
     * our best configuration so far (set it before starting the VM!)
       * 2 CPU, execution cap 100%
-      * 3072 MB RAM
+      * 3072 MB RAM (4096 if you can afford it)
       * Chipset: PIIX3
       * 128MB VRAM (video ram)
       * enable all the acceleration features (except 2D acceleration)